Bragging on Easter

 If we can get over ourselves for 30 seconds, we can see that we are the foolish, weak, base, and despised things that God chose.
 Sorry to burst everyone’s ego bubble, but we aren’t as wonderful as we’d like to believe.

-After seeing all the things we are (foolish, despised, etc.), we can look at the end of the passage and see what Christ became for us.
-Because of what we are, we could not be righteous, sanctified, or redeemed…without Christ.
+Even though the above passage isn’t typically used around Easter, it’s very relevant for this holiday.
+After understand everything that we are (i.e., foolish, despised, etc.), we can look at the end of the passage and see what Christ became for us.
+Because of what we are, we couldn’t be righteous, sanctified, or redeemed…without Christ.
 And when we see what we are and what Christ was for us, we have to rejoice.
 We have to boast in Him.

-What did Allah do for his people?
-What did Buddha do?
+What did Allah or Buddha or do for their people?
 Nothing.
-Zip.
-They didn’t give their people righteousness, sanctification, or redemption.
-No, no, no. Their followers have to earn those things themselves.
+They didn’t give their people redemption, sanctification, or victory.
+Their followers have to earn those things themselves.

-Christ lived a perfect life, earned His righteousness, and gave us His righteousness.
-Despite all the sins He knew we would commit and despite all the times we would disappoint Him, He hung from a cross in agony, separated from His Father and bearing our immeasurable sins.
-Then, He gave up His last breath and battled with death, winning the battle.
+He lived a perfect life and gave us the righteousness He earned.
+Despite all the sins He knew we would commit and despite all the times we would disappoint Him, He still hung from the cross in agony, separated from His Father and bearing our immeasurable sins.
+Then He gave up His last breath and battled with death, winning the battle.
 And then He let us wear the champion’s crown of glory.

-It’s not okay to be uppity and to get in people’s faces that we’re right and they’re wrong.
+It’s not okay to be prideful and to get in people’s faces that we’re right and they’re wrong.
 (Remember?
-We are not right.
-We’re foolish.
-Christ is wise.)
-It’s totally okay to proclaim what Christ has done for us and what He has saved us from.
+We are not right; we’re foolish.
+But Christ is wise.)
+It’s good to proclaim what Christ has done for us and what He has saved us from.

-Some people don’t know about the nails in His hands, His crown of thorns, and the empty tomb.
+Some people don’t know about His nail-pierced hands, His crown of thorns, and the empty tomb.
 We have a message to share!
 Our God is a great God.
 We bear His righteousness because of Jesus’ sacrifice.
 Share it.
 Spread it.
 Boast about our God.

 Happy Easter! 🙂